BaderLab/AutoAnnotateApp/docs/WorkingWithAutoAnnotate.rst

   Expand
     Expands the selected clusters.

-  Generate Summary Network
+  Create Summary Network
-    Generates a new network where each node represents a collapsed cluster that is selected in the original network.
+    Generates a summary network from the selected clusters.
-    Very similar in functionality to "Collapse", but runs significantly faster.
+    See :ref:`summary_network` for more details.

   Recalculate Labels
     Recalculates the labels for the selected clusters.
 See :ref:`label_options` for more details.